Request Request Appointment Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Woman in need of emergency dentistry holding cheek in pain

-Common Dental Emergencies
+The Most Common Dental Emergencies

 When patients call us for a dental emergency, we know that that could mean several different things.
 There is no catch-all definition for dental emergencies.
 They do, however, tend to fall under two broad categories: those that result from poor dental hygiene habits and those that were caused by sudden accidents or injuries.
 Please let us know exactly what happened and what you’re experiencing so that we can give you the best possible advice over the phone.
 The following tips can help you take control of some of the most common dental emergencies.

-Cost of Treating Dental Emergencies
+Understanding the Cost of Dental Emergencies

 Family checking in at dental office reception desk

 Once you’ve arrived at our dental office and have received a proper diagnosis, you might start thinking about how much you’re going to need to pay for your care.
 We will always look for the solution that gets you out of pain as quickly as possible without breaking your budget.
 Whenever we propose a specific form of treatment, we will always take the time to explain the related costs so that you know what to expect.
-Our team is experienced in handling insurance claims for various companies, and they can explain other methods of financing your care.
+Our team is experienced in handling insurance claims for various providers, and they can explain other methods of financing your care.

 Man in need of T M J therapy holding jaw